HandsOnDataViz/book/docs/HandsOnDataViz.md

 dataset.
 </p>

-TODO: Decide if it’s important to include an image of this import button, since I believe it’s hidden far below the table that most users see.
+TODO: Decide whether to include screenshot of names/codes drop-down menu, which is helpful because it shows how Datawrapper labels each geography, and one could copy and paste this into a spreadsheet and use VLookup.
+Decide if it’s important to include an image of this import button, since I believe it’s hidden far below the table that most users see.